The-Wishlist-Co/docs/Common_Fields/address.md

 `addressId` - A unique TWC identifier for the address (mandatory/internal field).

-`addressRef` - A unique customer identifier for the address if one exists (optional).`city` - string - The customer's city, town, or village.
+`addressRef` - A unique customer identifier for the address if one exists (optional).

-`city` - The customer's city.
+`city` - The customer's city or town.

 `company` - The customer's company.